GSG-G9/beauty-salon/README.md

 ## Stretch Goals :goal_net:
 * create products section for selling cosmetics
-* The users can complete the contract and rent the apartment
-* user can see the location of the house on the map and compare between two houses
-* user can see related houses according to a specific area on the map
 * create an admin dashboard
     * admin can view all user's reservations with details.
     * admin can view, edit, delete all users
-    * admin can view, edit, delete all houses
 * create chat that allows users to contact and negotiate